Here’s the execution plan … now what?

 - Part 2: Fixing high RESOURCE_SEMAPHORE waits – click here.

-- Part 3: Handling erratic query performance – work in progress, check back later.
+- Part 3: Handling erratic query performance – click here.